We use cookies on this website.

 Immediate ROI.
 From the very first month, the billing software delivers measurable value.
 The firm doesn’t have to wait for a full-scale ERP system to be implemented to start recouping lost billable time.

 Seamless user adoption.
-Lawyers don’t like having all their tools changed at once—and they’re right.
-A discreet plugin that asks them which case they’re working on causes minimal disruption.
-New features are added only after users have gotten used to the previous ones.
-Adoption happens through demonstration, not coercion.
+Lawyers don’t like it when all their tools are changed at once—and they’re right.
+A discreet plugin that asks them which case they’re working on causes minimal friction.
+New features are added once users have gotten used to the previous ones.
+Adoption comes through proof, not coercion.

 A scope that evolves with use.
 A firm’s actual needs cannot be fully captured in an initial 80-page requirements document.
 Phase 1 reveals uses that the firm had not anticipated.
 The Teams integration, for example, was not part of the initial scope: it was the daily use of the billing software that highlighted the amount of time wasted on untracked calls.
 Subsequent phases take this into account.